OyeBI-01/RAG-Agent-for-Movie-and-Series-Search/README.md

 ## Features

-•Search Movies/TV Shows: Fetch details such as title, cast, director, genre, IMDb rating, plot, and trailer links.
+•Search Movies/TV Shows: Fetch details such as title, cast, director, genre, IMDb rating, plot, and trailer links

-•Cache Results with Pinecone: Avoids redundant API calls by storing and retrieving search results.
+•Cache Results with Pinecone: Avoids redundant API calls by storing and retrieving search results

-•YouTube Trailer Fetching: Retrieves up to 5 trailers for the searched movie/series.
+•YouTube Trailer Fetching: Retrieves up to 5 trailers for the searched movie/series

-•DuckDuckGo Integration: Provides additional related links.
+•DuckDuckGo Integration: Provides additional related links

-•Interactive GUI: Users can search and click links directly from the interface.
+•Interactive GUI: Users can search and click links directly from the interface

 ## Scripts/Modules
-• app.py: Main script that runs the Tkinter GUI and orchestrates the interaction between various services.
+• app.py: Main script that runs the Tkinter GUI and orchestrates the interaction between various services

-• search_tools.py: Contains functions for interacting with external APIs (OMDb, DuckDuckGo, YouTube) and processing the results.
+• search_tools.py: Contains functions for interacting with external APIs (OMDb, DuckDuckGo, YouTube) and processing the results

-• agent.py: Manages the integration of OpenAI GPT-4 via LangChain for generating context or answers based on user queries.
+• agent.py: Manages the integration of OpenAI GPT-4 via LangChain for generating context or answers based on user queries

-• retrieval.py: Handles the retrieval of cached results from Pinecone and manages search result caching.
+• retrieval.py: Handles the retrieval of cached results from Pinecone and manages search result caching

 ## Installation & Setup